mharen/mharen.github.io/blog/2011/2011-11-this-ups-my-choice-thing-is-actually.md

 It took me a couple seconds to realize what had happened.
 I apparently wasn’t paying attention to the sign up process because what UPS is doing is notifying me (automatically) whenever *anyone *ships me a package.
 It matches packages by address and name (multiple names allowed) and lets me know when they’re on their way, if they are delayed, and when they’ve arrived.

-This is more than I expected and <strong>it turns out to be pretty much exactly what I want</strong>.
+This is more than I expected and **it turns out to be pretty much exactly what I want**.
 In the weeks since, the emails keep coming:

 ![image%25255B2%25255D.png](image%25255B2%25255D.png)</a>